 Easy to get started

-One of the biggest benefits of operating as a sole proprietorship is how easy it is to get started.
+One of the biggest advantages of sole proprietorship is how easy it is to get started.
 There’s minimal paperwork required compared to establishing an LLC or corporation.
 You’re basically ready to open your doors for business as soon as you obtain any necessary licenses or permits.

 Another major advantage is that you have complete control over all business decisions.
 You don’t have to consult with partners or shareholders before implementing changes.
 You’re the boss!
 This autonomy allows you to be very flexible and adaptable in responding to challenges or pursuing new opportunities.